tify-iiif-viewer/tify/README.md

 	The page(s) to display initially.
 Page numbers are physical numbers, starting at 1.
 This setting can be overridden by setting `pages` via URL query if `urlQueryKey` is set.

+- **`pan`**: object, default `{}`

+	Sets the initial pan.
+The object has two optional properties `x` and `y`, both floating-point numbers.
+The higher the value, the more to the left respectively top the image is positioned.
+By default, the image is centered within the container.

 - **`translationsDirUrl`**: string or `null` (default)

 	The URL of the directory where TIFY finds its translations, without trailing `/`.
 If not set, TIFY tries to determine this URL automatically from its `<script>` element, but this may not work depending on how TIFY is loaded.